Mathématique: Chapter 5

 “Are you, um, ready to go?”
 Jackson asked hesitantly.

 Vala dragged the lamp to one end of the couch.
-The light gleamed intensely off her hair.
+The light gleamed off her hair.
 “Yes,” she said.
 She winked at Rush.
 “Enjoy my computer, gorgeous.”

-“Thank you,” Rush said.
-“And, it’s Nicholas, actually.”
+“Thank you,” Rush said, “and, it’s Nicholas.”

-“Oh I know.
-I prefer gorgeous.”
+“Oh I know; I prefer gorgeous.”

 It didn’t take long for Jackson and Vala to gather up keys and imprudently large shoulder bags and be on their way.
 When the door shut, Rush found Young watching him.

 “Hey,” Young said.
-“You doing okay?”
+“You doin’ okay?”

 “Yes,” he replied.
 “I’m fine.”

-“It doesn’t really carry much weight when you have a history of saying that and then hitting the deck less than three minutes later.”
+“It doesn’t carry much weight when you have a history of saying that and then hitting the deck less than three minutes later.”

 “Yes well, point taken.”